explodingcamera/ship-es/README.md

 # ship-es <a href="https://www.npmjs.com/package/ship-es"><img src="https://img.shields.io/npm/v/ship-es?style=flat&colorA=000000&colorB =000000"/></a>

-**currently work-in-progress, not usable/production ready yet**

 > Quickly bundle, containerize and deploy JavaScript and TypeScript server-side projects

-`ship-es` enables your team to quickly build your `node.js` code and deploy it as a tiny docker image, all with a single command and no required configuration.
+`ship-es` enables you to quickly build your `node.js` code and deploy it as a tiny docker image, all with a single command and no required configuration.
+Great for anything from Webservers to Chatbots.

 # setup